BELFAST: Fri 25th - Mon 28th September

-ABOUT THE FESTIVALThis is the fourth Belfast Improv Festival, and we're proud to once again collaborate with Improv Fest Ireland to host Improv shows from all across the world.Teaching in Belfast and Dublin this year:
+ABOUT THE FESTIVALThis is the fifth Belfast Improv Festival, and we're proud to once again collaborate with Improv Fest Ireland to host performing groups, individuals, and teachers from all across the world.Teaching in Belfast and Dublin this year:* Diana Brown

-* Nick Armstrong (RISE Comedy/Improv Utopia) - Ensemble DirectorEach night we'll have a number different shows - some will be comedic plays, some will be musical, and some are indescribable.
+* Courtney PongEach night we'll have a number different shows - some will be comedic plays, some will be musical, and some are indescribable.
 What unites them is that they're all improvised on the spot.Festival VenueAll shows take place in Lavery's Bar, Bradbury Place, in the second floor comedy club.
 All workshops wil take place in Lavery's or in nearby workshop spaces.

 ........The festival was founded in 2018 by Paul Mone, director of Belfast Improv.
-The inaugural festival featured teams from Chicago, Detroit, Shanghai, London, and Dublin.
+The inaugural festival featured teams from China, Europe, the UK, US, and Ireland.

 Shows run from 7pm - 10.30pm each evening.FRIDAY 7th November7pm - Big Bang Improv (US)